alonitac/DevOpsBootcampUPES/tutorials/docker_volumes.md

 ## Summary

 No matter which type of mount you choose to use, the data looks the same **from within the container**.
-It is exposed as either a directory or an individual file in the container’s filesystem.
+It is exposed as either a directory or an individual file in the container's filesystem.

 An easy way to visualize the difference among volumes, bind mounts, and tmpfs mounts is to think about where the data lives on the host machine.